Signatures of a Tidally Induced Spiral Arm at the Anticenter of the Milky Way and a Kinematically Extended Anticenter Stream Using DESI DR2: Results

 In this section, we look for radial and vertical velocity signatures of the tidally induced spiral arm in the $R$--$V_\phi$ plane \citep{Ramos2018, Khanna_2019,Antoja2021,Bernet_Ramos2022, Bernet2022,2023Xu, 2024Cao}.
 Our sample reaches farther distances than previous studies, such as \cite{Wheeler2022} and \cite{Antoja2021}, so our goal is to verify that we see the $-V_R$ and $-V_Z$ regions of the MRi overdensity associated with a tidally induced spiral arm in $R$--$V_\phi$ space.

-The left panel of Figure \ref{fig:R_V_phi_VR_VZ} shows the number density distribution in $R$--$V_\phi$ with 2 bins per kpc in $R$ and 0.25 bins per km s$^{-1}$ in $V_\phi$.
+The left panel of Figure \ref{fig:R_V_phi_VR_VZ} shows the number density distribution in $R$--$V_\phi$ with two bins per kiloparsec in $R$ and 0.25 bins per kilometers per second in $V_\phi$.
 We plot only our MRi region selection from the MSTO anticenter sample ($0<Z<5$ kpc) at $Y>0$ kpc to focus on the region where we expect $-V_R$ kinematics associated with the MRi overdensity (see Figure \ref{fig:XY_vr_vphi_vz}).
-The median $V_R$ and $V_Z$ of the stars are color coded in the middle and right panels of Figure \ref{fig:R_V_phi_VR_VZ}, respectively.
-For all panels, we remove bins with less than 20 stars, and show density contours in magenta.
+The median $V_R$ and $V_Z$ of the stars are color-coded in the middle and right panels of Figure \ref{fig:R_V_phi_VR_VZ}, respectively.
+For all panels, we remove bins with less than 20 stars, and show density contours in black.
 The white circles show the median $V_\phi$ at each $R$.
 The middle and right panels of Figure \ref{fig:R_V_phi_VR_VZ} demonstrate that the region of stars with the $-V_R$ and $-V_Z$ motions associated with the MRi overdensity also have the median $V_\phi$ at each $R$, indicated by the white circles overlapping with the $-V_R$ and $-V_Z$ region between $14<R<18$ kpc.
-This shows that the stars that are in the MRi overdensity, between 14$<R<$18 kpc (left panel), are corotating with the rest of the disk (i.e., moving at the median $V_\phi$) and also have $-V_R$ (middle panel).
+This shows that the stars that are in the MRi overdensity, between $14<R<18$ kpc (left panel), are corotating with the rest of the disk (i.e., moving at the median $V_\phi$) and also have $-V_R$ (middle panel).
 This is similar to the third panel of Figure \ref{fig:XY_vr_vphi_vz}.

-These $-V_R$ and $-V_Z$ regions could be ridges in $R$--$V_\phi$ space similar to the ``sawtooth'' ridges seen in the models of \cite{2022Antoja} for tidally induced spiral arms.
+To summarize, the ridges in $R$--$V_\phi$ space show distinct patterns of $-V_R$ and $-V_Z$.
+Since the MRi overdensity has median $-V_R$ and $-V_Z$ kinematics (Section \ref{sec:MRi}), we associate those stars in the $R$--$V_\phi$ ridges with the MRi overdensity.